Bachelor of Agricultural Sciences

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Graduates are highly sought after for positions in a range of rural industries including consulting in the livestock and cropping industries, banking and research as well as related areas in natural resource management.
-Employment opportunities include those in:
+You will be highly sought after for positions such as consulting in the livestock and cropping industries, banking and research as well as natural resource management.

 - banking and rural finance